paritytech/psvm/README.md

 psvm -v "1.6.0" -O
 ```

 > Listing all available Polkadot SDK versions requires querying the GitHub API, so your IP may be rate-limited.
 If a rate limit is reached, the tool will fallback to the GitHub CLI to list the versions.
-Ensure you have the GitHub CLI installed and authenticated to avoid any issue.
+Ensure you have the GitHub CLI installed and authenticated to avoid any issue, or you can alternatively set the `GITHUB_TOKEN` environment variable to your GitHub API token.

 ## Using as a Library